pughlab/ConsensusCruncher/README.md

 ```

 ### ConsensusCruncher ###
-*ConsensusCruncher.sh* creates a **consensus** directory containing folders for each bam file.
+*consensus* mode creates a **consensus** directory containing folders for each bam file.
 Separate bash scripts are generated for for each bamfile using the workflow illustrated above.

 Bamfiles are generated and grouped according to type of error suppression (SSCS vs DCS) and whether Singleton Correction (SC) was implemented.
 ```